olehmell/subsocial-discord-bot/README.md

 ## Credits

-Stared as a fork of [Synesthesia Discord Bot](https://github.com/synesthesia-network/lexis).
+Started as a fork of [Synesthesia Discord Bot](https://github.com/synesthesia-network/lexis).

 ## License